 - Search Committee Information

 - It is recommended that you convene a search committee to participate in the selection process.
 For most classified positions, a committee of 3 or 4 is appropriate.
-The committee could be comprised of other staff members, managers in other departments on campus, or "customers" from campus departments.
+The committee could be comprised of other staff members, managers in other departments, or "customers" from other departments.
 You may want to include an individual who holds a similar position to the one being filled.
 It is recommended that search committees reflect diversity of gender, race, and ethnicity.

 - It is your responsibility to give the panel members information about the position, such as the position description, the essential functions of the job, and the qualifications.
 Prior to screening application materials, make sure they have a shared understanding of what constitutes a good response to supplemental questions.